Managing your schedule as a new parent

-As a young parent, it's sometimes difficult to manage your time and take time for yourself.
-Here are a few tips and tricks to help you better organize your day-to-day life.
+As a new parent, it can sometimes be difficult to manage your time and find moments for yourself.
+Here are a few tips and tricks to help you better organize your daily life.

 Medical appointments

-Your baby has many medical appointments, and it's easy to get lost...
-Don't panic, we've got it all down for you!
-To be properly organized, you need to know which appointments are important and keep a schedule to make sure you don't miss any.
-To help you do this, you can use an app like Google Calendar, reminders on your phone, a paper diary or even the good old-fashioned method of hanging a calendar on the fridge!
-Note that from birth to age 6, your child has 20 compulsory medical appointments.
+Your baby has lots of medical appointments, and it's easy to get confused...
+Don't panic, we'll summarize everything for you!
+To stay organized, identify the important appointments and keep a schedule to make sure you don't miss any.
+To help you, use an app like Google Calendar, reminders on your phone, a paper diary, or even the good old-fashioned method of sticking a calendar on the fridge.
+Note that from birth to age 6, your child has 20 mandatory medical appointments.

 Planning from birth to the 12th month